ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 so that your gain from not believing in a god rises over time in general (as a result of the first $t$ term) but that it also fluctuates up and down a bit over time (as a result of the sine function).

-Then, returning to our framework build above:
+Then, returning to our framework built above:

 $$
 Q(t) = \frac{t + sin(3t)}{2t + t + sin(3t)}